-Jenny began her museum career as a seasonal attendant at the Highland Folk Museum in 1996 while studying for her MA in English Language & Scottish Literature at the University of Glasgow.
+Jenny began her museum career as a seasonal attendant at the Highland Folk Museum in 1996 while studying for her MA in English Language & Scottish Literature at Glasgow University.
 She has worked continuously in the sector since 2001.
-Previous roles include Education Facilitator at the National Museum of Rural Life, Education Officer at Paisley Museum and Outreach Officer in a pan-Lanarkshire partnership project.
-She still works part-time as Social History Curator at CultureNL.
+Previous roles include Education Facilitator at the National Museum of Rural Life, Education Officer at Paisley Museum, Outreach Officer in a pan-Lanarkshire partnership project and, most recently, Social History Curator at CultureNL.

 Meanwhile, keeping the Library running…